 └── style.css └── style.css

-All Markdown files must be named with .html.md to generate HTML files, not just .md.
+Markdown files can be named either .md or .html.md - both will generate HTML files.
 The files and directories starting with _ are excluded from the output.

 _* Files/Directories